rudolfist/rudolfist/README.md

 - 👋 Hi, I’m Rudolf
 - 👀 I’m interested in Technology & Information
 - 🌱 I’m currently learning Python, Unix Bash, and Power Shell.
-- 💞️ I’m looking to collaborate on my company projects
+- 💞️ I’m looking to collaborate with my colleagues on company projects

 <!---
 rudolfist/rudolfist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.